plentymarkets/plugin-ceres/meta/documents/user_guide_en.md

 </tr>
 <tr>
 <td><b>URL to your company logo</b></td>
 <td>Enter the URL to your company logo.
-The company logo can be uploaded in the <strong>Documents</strong> tab of a category, for example.</td>
+The company logo can be uploaded in the <strong>layout</strong> folder in the <strong>CMS » Webspace</strong> menu, for example.
+Alternatively, enter an http URL that leads to the logo.</td>
 </tr>
 <tr>
 <td><b>Fix the navigation bar at the top of the page</b></td>